databricks/spark-training/strata_2013/index.md

     /root/spark/spark-shell

-Wait for the scala prompt to appear.
+Wait for the Scala prompt to appear.

 1. Warm up by creating an RDD (Resilient Distributed Dataset) named `pagecounts` from the input files.
    In the Spark shell, the SparkContext is already created for you as variable `sc`.